Stellar fuel economy; standard safety tech; appealing price for a hybrid; hatchback convenience

 |Maintenance||2 Years/25,000 Miles|

-2017 Hyundai Ioniq Hybrid -- Hyundai is trying to beat Toyota at the game it invented.
-The Ioniq offers superior fuel economy than the Prius c at a similar price.
+2019 Hyundai Ioniq Hybrid -- Hyundai is trying to beat Toyota at the game it invented.
+The Ioniq offers superior fuel economy to the Prius c at a similar price.
 The Ioniq is also available in plug-in and electric variants.

-2017 Honda Fit -- True, it isn't a hybrid and can't match the Prius c fuel economy.
+2019 Honda Fit -- True, it isn't a hybrid and can't match the Prius c fuel economy.
 However, the Fit is still very efficient, plus it's quicker, far more spacious and generally more refined.
+Oh, and much cheaper.

 Used Chevrolet Volt -- The Volt is a plug-in hybrid -- and that means regular access to a charging station is important.
 If you have that, you might want to consider a used Volt, which offers impressive fuel economy and a range-extending gasoline engine that kicks in once the electric motor is out of juice.